-You are required to pay a fee to the National Park Authority for most planning applications.
+You are required to pay a fee for most planning applications.

 Planning fees are set by the Scottish Government to help cover costs associated with processing planning applications.
 Fees are payable when you submit your planning application at the Scottish Government’s ePlanning.Scot Planning Portal.
+The fee depends on the type and scale of the proposed development.
+To find out what fees apply to your application please visit the Scottish Government’s Fee Calculator or view our 2025 Fee Charter.

-Information on how to pay your fee is also provided on our Paying Your Planning Fee page.
+Information on how to pay a fee direct to the National Park is provided on our Paying Your Planning Fee page.
 Please note that new planning fees and charges came into force on 9th June 2025 and are updated annually in line with inflation.

 If further assistance is required to calculate the fee for your proposal, please contact our Planning team: